sagieppel/Using-sobel-edge-detector-on-activation-map-of-convolutional-neural-networks/README.md

 # Using-sobel-edge-detector-on-activation-map-of-convolutional-neural-networks
 Use the activation map (or feature map) of convolutional neural net (cnn) as images for sobel edge and gradient detector

+Using edge detector on deep layers of convolutional neural network.
+Use the feature map resulting from deep convolutional neural network as images for edge detector and display the results.
+(Note this code use Tensorflow implementation of VGG network by David Frossard, 2016. to use it you first need to download the pretrained model weights from here: http://www.cs.toronto.edu/~frossard/post/vgg16/ And put them in the code folder.)
+The response of convolutional neural network in each layer is a matrix of size DxDyd were d is the number of filters in this layer (can be considered as the layer depth).
+Dx and Dy are is the x,y dimension of the layer and is some fraction of the input image dimensions.
+By using the the response map of a given filter in in given layer (after RELU) as 2d image of dimension (Dx,Dy,1) and applying the sobel operator on this image, it possible to get the gradient/edge map of this filter in this layer.
+Summing the absolute value of the sobel operator of all feature in an image give the Total gradient/edge map for this layer , which seem to be rather similar to gradient map of input image.
+The code involve 3 steps: 1) Find the feature map of the of the image by applying the convolutional layers of the network.
+The network used here is the VGG implementation for Tensorflow by David Frossard.
+The weight for this pre trained net should be download from here:http://www.cs.toronto.edu/~frossard/post/vgg16/ and put in code directory.
+2) Use the sobel operator to to get gradient map for each filter in a given convolutional layer.
+3) Take the average of response map of all filters in a given layer to get the total edge map of this layer.
+4) Resize the edge map to feet the original image size.